 For wind farms, this new reality is an opportunity to address maintenance challenges that may have been overlooked in the rush to meet demand and increase production.

 SCADA and other types of condition monitoring form the basis of many predictive maintenance solutions.
 However, despite its ability to monitor large amounts of vibration, temperature, and velocity data, a SCADA approach is limited.
 Though SCADA monitoring does alert technicians that an asset is malfunctioning, this occurs only after manually set thresholds have been breached and the machine is already in distress.
 Similarly, SCADA is only capable of detecting an upcoming problem, and not pinpointing where the problem is or what might have caused this failure.

-Wind farms are now looking to machine learning solutions such as SKF Enlight AI to extend their analytics capabilities.
+Wind farms are now looking to machine learning solutions to extend their analytics capabilities.
 Using the same sensors as SCADA, an AI-driven industrial analytics solution continuously captures big data from each asset.
 With automated machine learning, also known as AutoML, an AI algorithm assesses the data and chooses an optimal machine algorithm method for analysis, which in turn analyzes the data for abnormal machine behavior.
 Once a data aberration is detected, technicians receive an alert that the machine is developing a problem.

 AutoML consequently augments condition-based monitoring in the following ways:

 - Unlike SCADA, AutoML provides technicians with advance alerts about an emerging issue within the machine, long before manual thresholds are breached.
 With this timely warning technicians have the opportunity to schedule downtime, order parts, and fix issues before a shutdown occurs.

 - AutoML not only collects big data but can attribute data to its respective sensors, giving technicians a more specific location of the unfolding machine issue.